-We previously selected solicitors based in Calcot and Tilehurst on the Kent Reliance solicitor approved list.
-They have just invoiced me an additional sum for dealing with the Kent Reliance mortgage.
-Is this a supplemental conveyancing fee specified by Kent Reliance?
+We previously selected conveyancing lawyers based in Calcot and Tilehurst on the Lloyds solicitor panel.
+They have just invoiced me a separate sum for the legal aspects of the Lloyds mortgage.
+Is this a supplemental conveyancing fee specified by Lloyds?

-As unfair as it may appear, as long as it’s in their Terms of Engagement or estimate then yes your conveyancing practitioner is entitled to levy a fee for this.
-The fee is not set by Kent Reliance but by your Calcot and Tilehurst property lawyer.
-Numerous firms on the Kent Reliance panel will charge an ‘acting for lender’ fee and others do not.
+Provided it is contained in their Terms of Engagement or Quote then yes your conveyancing practitioner may levy a fee for this.
+This charge is not set by Lloyds but by your Calcot and Tilehurst property lawyer.
+Some firms on the Lloyds panel will quote ’dealing with mortgage’ fee but some practices incorporate it on their overall fee.

 How does conveyancing in Calcot and Tilehurst differ for newly converted properties?

-Most buyers of new build property in Calcot and Tilehurst contact us having been asked by the housebuilder to sign contracts and commit to the purchase even before the house is finished.
-This is because developers in Calcot and Tilehurst typically buy the site, plan the estate and want to get the plots sold off as they are building the properties.
+Most buyers of new build or newly converted property in Calcot and Tilehurst approach us having been asked by the developer to sign contracts and commit to the purchase even before the property is finished.
+This is because developers in Calcot and Tilehurst usually acquire the land, plan the estate and want to get the plots sold off as they are building the properties.
 Buyers, therefore, will have to exchange contracts without actually seeing the house they are buying.
-To reduce the chances of losing the property, buyers should instruct property lawyers as soon as the property is reserved and mortgage applications should be submitted quickly.
+To reduce the chances of losing the property, buyers should instruct conveyancers as soon as the property is reserved and mortgage applications should be submitted quickly.
 Due to the fact that it could be several months and even years between exchange of contracts and completion, the mortgage offer may need to be extended.
 It would be wise to use a lawyer who specialises in new build conveyancing especially if they are accustomed to new build conveyancing in Calcot and Tilehurst or who has acted in the same development.